Electroweak right-handed neutrino portal dark matter: Type-I seesaw mechanism and generalizations

 The top-left $3\times3$ $\mathbf{M}_{D}\mathbf{M}_{N}^{-1}\mathbf{M}_{D}^{T}$ will be further diagonalized by

-In this way, one obtains semi-analytic expressions for the light-neutrino mass eigenvalues and can thereby determine the allowed ranges of all input parameters. \begin{itemize} \item For Case-RS, there are in total 12 input parameters:
+where the minus sign is absorbed into the fields, and $\mathbf{M}_{\nu}$ is the diagonal light neutrino mass matrix.
+In this way, one obtains semi-analytic expressions for the light neutrino mass eigenvalues and can thereby determine the allowed ranges of all input parameters.

+Using the seesaw relation in Eq.~\eqref{eq:SeesawY}, and imposing that the three right-handed neutrinos lie near the electroweak scale, we estimate the parameter regions to be used in the PSO scan for the three distinct cases as follows: \begin{itemize} \item For Case-RS, there are in total \textbf{12 input parameters:}